On this page

 Fold/Unfold Icon used in Profiles context

-The ellipses icon is used for toggling truncated inline text content.
-It’s primary purpose is to serve as a method that designers to use to curtail bodies of texts, but sometimes other types of information.
+The ellipsis icon is used for toggling truncated inline text content.
+Its primary purpose is to serve as a method that designers to use to curtail bodies of texts, but sometimes other types of information.

-If or when certain progressive disclosure patterns in your design emerge, or you believe a certain solution should be made into a component, reach out to the #design-systems channel on Slack to find out more on submitting your code or idea.
-You may also reach out by opening an issue to the team the team directly on Github.
+If or when certain progressive disclosure patterns emerge in your design, or you believe a certain solution should be made into a component, reach out to the #primer channel on Slack to discuss how you can submit your code or idea.
+You may also reach out by opening an issue to the Design Systems team directly on GitHub.

-Progressive Disclosure can be tricky to implement, and certain designs may test the bounds of our design guidelines in unique scenarios.
-If you have further questions or require clarity on implementation, please reach out to the #design-systems channel on Slack.
+Progressive disclosure can be tricky to implement, and certain designs and scenarios may test the bounds of our design guidelines.
+If you have further questions or need clarity on implementation, please get in touch via the #primer channel on Slack.